 VRCL-CFL’s average exam turn-around time is 30 days for digital forensic support; cell phone, multimedia, and network intrusion cases are supported on a priority basis.

 Crime Scene Investigation

 The Crime Scene Investigation unit provides crime scene investigation services for property crimes and crimes against persons.
 The services include photography, videography, processing for fingerprints, and crime scene sketching; as well as the detection, recognition, documentation, collection, interpretation, and preservation of physical evidence associated with the crime scene.
 Forensic Specialists are also responsible for taking aerial photographs of major crime scenes.

 The Forensic Biology Unit is responsible for the detection and identification of biological materials on evidentiary items; a process commonly known as “screening”.
 Cases submitted to the Forensic Biology Unit for DNA testing can be placed into the following examination categories:

 - Touch/wearer DNA (all DNA is consumed in touch/wearer swabs)

 The Forensic Biology Unit uses the following techniques for the detection of biological materials:

 - Semen Confirmatory Tests (Microscopic w/Christmas Tree Staining, Seratec® PSA Semiquant)

-Probative biological material identified during evidence screening may be analyzed using a DNA technology that tests the biological material at 16 different genetic areas of the DNA (STRs, Amelogenin).
-The DNA profile obtained from the evidence is compared to the DNA profile from known samples (victim, suspect, elimination samples such as a witness, husband/boyfriend, etc) to determine if an individual is included or excluded as a possible source of the biological material.
+Probative biological material identified during evidence screening may be analyzed using a DNA technology that tests the biological material at 24 different genetic areas of the DNA (STRs, Amelogenin and 2 Y-chromosome markers).
+The DNA profile obtained from the evidence is compared to the DNA profile from known samples (victim, suspect, elimination samples such as a witness, husband/boyfriend, etc.) to determine if an individual is included or excluded as a possible source of the biological material.

 CODIS: The DNA Database